grantHarris/leaflet-control-angular/README.md

 ## License

-Leaflet Angular Control is released under the MIT license.
+Leaflet Angular Control is released under the MIT License.